learning-paths/pathway-clojure/README.md

-# Clojure for All
+# Pathway Clojure

-A curated path toward Clojure proficiency.
+A curated pathway toward software development proficiency, with Clojure and friends.

 ## Welcome!